 Whether you’re a blogger or entrepreneur, you know the headache that comes with trying to create consistent content on social media platforms that engages your customer base.
 If I can use an overused cliche – the struggle is real!

 The good news is that there are ways to mitigate this migraine and develop a content strategy that makes sure you know what to post and when to post it.
 Keep in mind though, that just because I’m showing you this strategy does NOT mean that you should be on Instagram.
-You need to be where your customers are and if they’re not on Instagram, then stay tuned because I’m going to expand this series to cover more social media platforms soon.
+You need to be where your customers are and if they’re not on Instagram, then stay tuned because I’m going to expand this series to cover content marketing tips and ideas for more social media platforms soon.